diwasblack/flickr-image-parser/README.md

 # README #

-A library that parses multiple images concurrently from Flickr.com and extracts file names and GPS information from images.
+A library that parses multiple images concurrently from Flickr.com and extracts file names and GPS information

 ### How to run? ###